AdrianTJ/bookish-journey/model/README.md

 ### 4.1 Testing Mean Shift Clustering

 We design 3 experiments with the **Mean Shift Clustering** model.
-But i will show the results of the  first experiment.
+But we will show the results of the  first experiment.

 <img src="../image/Exp1MeanShift.png">

-You can see that the first experiment that the cocktails selected are:
+You can see that the first experiment, there are 5 cocktails:

  * Cuba Libre: Light rum, Lime, Coca-Cola
  * Dirty Nipple: Kahlua, Sambuca, Baileys irish cream